girtsf/ff/README.md

 # ff
-Overcomplicated and stupid replacement for find
+Overcomplicated and stupid replacement for find.

+Mostly an exercise in trying to write stuff in Go.
+Poorly.